shbhmexe/Projects-2024/Happy New Year 2025/README.md

 ## 🛠️ Tech Stack

-- HTML: For structure and layout.
+- `HTML`: For structure and layout.
 - CSS: For animations and design.
 - JavaScript: For interactivity and dynamic effects.